huggingface/blog/streamlit-spaces.md

 You can checkout the full code [here](https://huggingface.co/spaces/merve/write-with-transformer).

-## Demonstrating your Datasets and Data Visualizations
+## Showcase your Datasets and Data Visualizations
 Streamlit provides many components to help you host your datasets and visualize them, it works seamlessly with hugging face [datasets](https://huggingface.co/docs/datasets/), [pandas](https://pandas.pydata.org/docs/index.html), and  visualization libraries, like [matplotlib](https://matplotlib.org/stable/index.html), [seaborn](https://seaborn.pydata.org/) and [bokeh](https://bokeh.org/).
 Let's start by loading the dataset.
 A new feature in datasets, called [streaming](https://huggingface.co/docs/datasets/dataset_streaming.html), helps you work with datasets without completely downloading them.
  ```